-Police Scotland, the Crown Office and Procurator Fiscal Service, the Scottish Courts and Tribunals Service, the Scottish Prison Service and the Parole Board for Scotland each play a part in the overall justice process.
+Police Scotland, the Crown Office and Procurator Fiscal Service, the Scotlish Courts and Tribunals Service, the Scotlish Prison Service and the Parole Board for Scotland each play a part in the overall justice process.

-The following flowchart sets out what you can expect from each organisation at each stage of the process if you are a victim of crime.
+The information below explains what you can expect from each organisation at each stage of the process if you are a victim of crime.
+A victim is classed as a person who is: